THU-numbda/svds-C/Readme.md

 ​        Use command "make TYPE_CPU=AMD" to compile the test program for Intel CPU, and run "./svdstest" to test svds-C.

+**Test cases**:

-In the executable "svdstest", we prepare a sparse matrix SNAP in size of 82168 x 82168 [3], and a dense Gaussian random matrix in size of  2000 x 1000 to validate svds-C.
+​        In the executable "svdstest", we prepare a sparse matrix SNAP in size of 82168 x 82168 [3], and a dense Gaussian random matrix in size of  2000 x 1000 to validate svds-C.

 ## References